jose-navarro/workflowmaker/README.md

 1. Download the WorkFlowMaker installer / deb package from the Releases section.

-2. Install WorkFlowMaker on your computer (for Windows, the installer is A classic next->next process; for Linux, the deb package may be installed using gkdebi or the console).
+2. Install WorkFlowMaker on your computer (for Windows, the installer is a classic next->next process; for Linux, the deb package may be installed using GDebi (double clicking on the deb file) or using the console).

 3. Take a look at the WorkflowMaker user guide to learn where to find the relevant information about the tools.
-All user guides are part of the installation kit.
+All user guides are part of the installation kit (either included as a subfolder in the Linux installer or as a specific folder created by the installer on Windows, which may be accessed via the Start menu).

 ### I want a quick start to learn how to use WorkflowMaker ###